Creating archives

 TAR

-Works very similar to ZIP.
+Works very similarly to ZIP.
 Use FAKER.tar and FAKER.tar_file instead of FAKER.zip and FAKER.zip_file.

 EML

-Works very similar to ZIP.
+Works very similarly to ZIP.
 Use FAKER.eml and FAKER.eml_file instead of FAKER.zip and FAKER.zip_file.

 • options: (Optional) options.
 Similar to ZIP options.